dmitrystp/dmitrystp.github.io/resume/index.md

 ## Education

-**Master's in Technology and design of radioelectronic facilities**
+**Master's in Technology and design of radio-electronic facilities**

 _Moscow Aviation Institute (National Research University) - Moscow September 2007 to June 2013_